 - physical restraint e.g. pinning against the wall or bed.

 Abusive relationships can move through a cycle of violence that includes periods of tension and calm.
 This can make it difficult to leave a physically abusive relationship.

 Learn more about the other types of abuse.

 What to do if you are experiencing physical abuse

-If you are in an abusive relationship, you can find help now.
+If you are in an abusive relationship or need to talk to someone, you can find help now.